My kids are killing my back – Struggling with back pain?

 • Lifting and bending

 As with lifting anything adopting a good squatting technique to protect your body and avoid injury is key.
-Use your whole body, hip hinge, bend your knees and use your gluts to propel your movement upwards not forwards.
-Learn some top squatting tips clicking here.
+Movement such as using a ‘hip hinge’, bending your knees and using your gluts to drive yourself upwards, not forwards.
+Click here to learn more about how to squatting well.

 • Low level play

-When on the floor with your children sit with your back straight or kneel with a straight back.
+Sitting on the floor with your children keep your back straight, or kneel with a straight back.
 You may find it useful to sit against the sofa if you are struggling with back pain.

 • Carrying your baby

 Where possible carry your baby facing out in the middle of your body (correctly fastened baby carriers can be useful for prolonged carrying).
-Straps need to be fastened to the person to suit their ergonomics.
+Straps need to be adjusted to meet ergonomic needs.

 • Baby carrier